 MDSPGP-6 (click to access full permit) authorizes work in waters of the United States within the state of Maryland for activities that would cause no more than minimal adverse environmental effects, individually and cumulatively, subject to the permit’s specific terms and conditions.
 This programmatic general permit has been developed in cooperation with Maryland Department of the Environment (MDE) that has regulatory authority over waters in the state of Maryland.
 MDSPGP-6 became effective Oct.
 1, 2021, and will expire Sept.
 30, 2026.

 Notable Modifications - Take a look at the biggest changes from the MDSPGP-5.

 Kickoff Training - View the PowerPoint training slides for full details on the changes in the MDSPGP-6, including revisions to existing activities and conditions, new activities, new project criteria that will require Category B review, new and revised General Conditions, and changes to the standard operating procedures.

 View the September 30, 2021 Public Notice on the issuance of the MDSPGP-6.

 Maryland State Programmatic General Permit-5 (MDSPGP-5)

 MDSPGP-5 (click to access full permit) authorizes work in waters of the United States within the state of Maryland for activities that would cause no more than minimal adverse environmental effects, individually and cumulatively, subject to the permit’s specific terms and conditions.
 This programmatic general permit has been developed in cooperation with Maryland Department of the Environment (MDE) that has regulatory authority over waters in the state of Maryland.
-MDSPGP-5 became effective October 1, 2016, and will expire September 30, 2021.
-View slides and notes from a webinar the team held November 9, 2016, to discuss the new permit: MDSPGP-5 webinar presentation.
+MDSPGP-5 became effective Oct.
+1, 2016, and expired Sept.
+30, 2021.

 Nationwide Permits in Maryland